temporalio/cli/temporalcli/commandsmd/commands.md

 * `--fold` (string[]) -
   Fold Child Workflows with the specified `STATUS`.
 To specify multiple statuses, pass --fold multiple times.
 This will reduce the amount of information fetched and displayed.
 Case-insensitive.
 Ignored if --no-fold supplied.
 Available values: running, completed, failed, canceled, terminated, timedout, continueasnew.
+  Can be passed multiple times.
 * `--no-fold` (bool) -
   Disable folding.
 All Child Workflows within the set depth will be fetched and displayed.
 * `--depth` (int) -
   Fetch up to N Child Workflows deep.
 Use -1 to fetch child workflows at any depth.
   Default: -1.
 * `--concurrency` (int) -
   Fetch up to N Workflow Histories at a time.
   Default: 10.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).